 We insist that all executive managers, lawyers and staff have an open-door policy for everyone, regardless of title or position, and we stay away from pigeon-holing our people.

 It is very common for team members to interact with Cohen Howard’s executive management team and attorneys.
+In our firm, counsel attorneys play a crucial role in advising on particular cases and sharing their specialized expertise with the team.
 Likewise, it is equally common for the executive team and attorneys to contact the team members they think best to advise them on a particular issue.
 We focus on the individual’s background and expertise rather than their title and position.
 For example, we have a medical specialist who everyone knows to call whenever they have a coding issue to resolve.

-Growing Your Workforce With a Flat Hierarchical Structure
+Growing Your Workforce With a Flat Firm Hierarchy

 Millennials, the largest generation in the labor force, tend to think horizontally about their careers.
+Law students, who often start in entry-level positions, also appreciate the collaborative environment of a flat structure.
 In simple terms, this means that many millennials would rather broaden their skillset than climb the law firm or corporate ladder.
 Whether lawyers, law firm leaders or professional staff, this generation enjoys and favors a flatter organization due to the value they find in building peer relationships.
 They also value the opportunity to suggest new ideas and want to feel they will be heard.
 In my opinion, older generations enjoy our flatter structure just as much as the younger one does.

 Thinking ahead to the future of my firm and the roles I will undoubtedly need to fill as we continue to grow, I find peace in knowing that my work style is ahead of the curve in terms of attracting the right people for the right jobs.